akshadjoshi/server-admin/Linux/ServerOS.md

 `A package contains`
 Name | Version | Release | Architecture

+package is a single file but when you install it, it places the file in various location or DIR

 http://rpmfind.net/  **site to search for rpm packages**

 https://yum-info.contradodigital.com/     **searchable resource to find awesome packages to install via yum**